o3de/sig-network/rfcs/readme.md

 # Sig-Network RFCs
-This is where RFCs that have been accepted are kept
+This is where RFCs that have been accepted by SIG-Network are kept.

 ## RFC Naming
-All rfcs follow the pattern of:
+RFC naming follows the pattern of:

 ```rfc-net-(YYYYMMDD)-(X)-(friendlyname)```